sickozell/SickoCV/README.md

 Please note that extreme settings can however alter pitch a little or obtain a bit of chorus/echo.

 **Right-click Menu**
-'Auto Monitor Off' option is activated by default and it stops monitoring input after a recording is stopped.
+**Auto Monitor Off**: this option is activated by default and it stops monitoring input after a recording is stopped

 [back to top](#table-of-contents)